Best Recurve Bows In 2022

 PSE made that Razorback we reviewed earlier, and their Pro Max is perhaps their second-best model on the market.
 Unlike the Razorback, it has a very low maximum draw weight, and anything over it will surely put some stress on the fiberglass limbs.
 The height rests at 54”, so it’s best for beginners in their late childhood years/early teenage years.
 You can’t use this for hunting in any state in America.

 The limbs come off fairly easily, as does the string.
 Storage is an easy task, and firing this is a breeze, even if you’re a newcomer archer.
 The package portion of this comes with a recurve bow stringer, armguard, three separate turkey feather carbon arrows, finger savers, a hip quiver and more.
 It’s good for what you’re paying, but doesn’t even rise to the intermediate level of archery.
 The adjustable sight helps with newcomers when getting the hang of releasing an arrow, and the entire bow should last 2-3 years with moderate use.
-If you plan to go night hunting, be sure to pick your favorite hunting head lamps from our list.

 Includes turkey feather carbon arrows

 Slightly adjustable sight